fishjam-cloud/protos/README.md

 This repository contains protocol buffers definitions for [fishjam-cloud organization](https://github.com/fishjam-cloud) repositories.

+For detailed protobuf definitions and usage, please refer to the [documentation](./doc/docs.md).

 ## How to add this repo as a git submodule in your own repository

 Use the command below: